-SNMP community act like passwords and are used to define the security parameters of SNMP clients in an SNMP v1 and SNMP v2c environments.
-The default SNMP community is "public" for both SNMP v1 and SNMP v2c..
+The "SNMP community" acts like a password and is used to define the security parameters of SNMP clients in an SNMP v1 and SNMP v2c environments.
+The default "SNMP community" is "public" for both SNMPv1 and SNMPv2c before SNMPv3 is enabled.
+Once SNMPv3 is enabled, the "Communities" of SNMPv1 and v2c have to be unique and cannot be shared.